rgbd-motion-gaze-tracking/pupiltracker/README.md

 1. Please check the documentation for the theory, pseudo code, and results.
 2. Maximum comments are used in the script to make it easy for the reader to understand the code.
 3. A short video demonstration is provided along with the submission.

+A short video presentation is found on: https://www.youtube.com/watch?v=QxNhjNDLaEM

 Thank You!